Baltimore Police Department: Uniform

-Safe Driving Awards were presented to encourage safe driving.
-Initially they were given out every year that an officer went without having an accident.
-This practice ceased.
-Subsequently, Safe Driving Awards were revived in five year blocks instead of every year with awards being available in five year blocks, with 5, 10, 15, 20 and 25 year awards.
-The 10 year pin has a silver star in its center, followed by the 15 with 2 stars, 20 with 3 stars and 25 with 4 stars.

-Line of duty deaths

-According to the Officer Down Memorial Page, BPD has lost 146 officers in the line of duty since 1808, the most recent on December 23, 2021.
-This figure includes officers from other agencies that were absorbed by or became part of the modern BPD in addition to the modern department itself.
-This number also includes officers killed on and off duty by gunfire of other officers on duty.

 Criticism

-BPD has experienced negative publicity in recent years due to several high-profile corruption and brutality allegations, including the 2005 arrest of Officers William A. King and Antonio L. Murray by the FBI for federal drug conspiracy charges.
+BPD has experienced negative publicity due to several high-profile corruption and brutality allegations, including the 2005 arrest of Officers William A. King and Antonio L. Murray by the FBI for federal drug conspiracy charges.

 During the past generation, the Baltimore Police Department has faced criticism from local media, elected officials, and citizen advocacy groups.
 The criticism has pertained to the high crime rate in the city of Baltimore, which in some years has been ranked among the highest in the nation.